ray-project/ray/doc/source/data/transforming-data.rst

 If your transformation is stateful to require expensive setup such as downloading model weights, use a callable Python class instead of a function.
-When a Python class is used, the `__init__` method will be called to perform setup exactly once on each worker.
-In contrast, function is stateless and doesn't have a way to perform setup before transforming data.
+When a Python class is used, the `__init__` method is called to perform setup exactly once on each worker.
+In contrast, function is stateless, so any setup must be performed for each data item..

-Internally, Ray Data uses tasks to execute function, and uses actors to execute class.
+Internally, Ray Data uses tasks to execute functions, and uses actors to execute classes.
 To learn more about tasks and actors, read the :ref:`Ray Core Key Concepts <core-key-concepts>`.